Skip to main contentSkip to footer

 Whether you're a seasoned charity shopper or a recent convert, London has a brilliant selection of shops offering you the chance to simultaneously bag some designer buys and vote with your wallet.
 With the current shift towards ethical fashion, so many of us are thinking more about the origin of our clothing – and for good reason.

-Plus, if you're interested in taking the plunge and fully immersing yourself into the world of second hand style, know you'll be in excellent company.
+Plus, if you're interested in taking the plunge and fully immersing yourself into the world of second-hand style, know you'll be in excellent company.
 Celebrity fans of pre-loved pieces include the likes of Bella Hadid, Sienna Miller, and fashion extraordinaire Kate Moss.

-Best part of London for charity shops
+Best parts of London for charity shops

 If it's luxe designer pieces you're after, it's hard to go wrong with a trip to west London.
 Specifically, Marylebone High Street, the King's Road as well as Fulham and Chelsea more generally are great as their local donors have some amazing pieces in their wardrobes that you can pick up for a fraction of their retail price.